openflighthpc/use.openflighthpc.org/docs/source/general-usage/data_basics.rst

 Shared filesystem
 -----------------

-Your Flight Compute cluster includes a shared home filesystem which is mounted across the login and all compute nodes.
+Your openFlight Compute cluster includes a shared home filesystem which is mounted across the login and all compute nodes.
 Files copied to this area are available via the same absolute path on all cluster nodes.
-The size of this area is controlled by the setting used when you created your cluster.
 The shared filesystem is typically used for job-scripts, input and output data for the jobs you run.

-Users must make sure that they copy data they want to keep off the shared filesystem before the Flight Compute cluster is terminated.
-This documentation provides example methods for copying data back to your local client system, or storing it in the **AWS Simple Storage Service (S3)**.

 Your home directory
 -------------------